 The second chain was called Dormi and was twice as strong.
 Fenrir barely felt the difference and broke it easily.

 Desperate for a way to restrain the mighty wolf, the Gods asked the dwarven smiths to forge a chain capable of holding Fenrir.
-Surely crafting a chain capable of binding Fenrir would not be beyond their skill of the dwarves, the renowned master smiths responsible for creating weapons of legend such as Odin’s spear Gaugnir and Thor’s Mighty Hammer Mjölnir.
+Surely crafting a chain capable of binding Fenrir would not be beyond their skill of the dwarves, the renowned master smiths responsible for creating weapons of legend such as Odin’s spear Gungnir and Thor’s Mighty Hammer Mjölnir.

 When the dwarves received the commission from the Gods, they immediately knew that simple metal would never hold Fenrir.
 To make Gleipnir, the impossible binding, they needed impossible ingredients: